 How Much Can Testosterone Replacement Therapy Cost?

-- Testosterone replacement therapy costs can vary based on the treatment, dose, where you live and other factors.
+- TRT costs can vary based on the treatment, dose, where you live and other factors.

 - Lab work, physician fees, and medication costs also vary.

 - TRT isn’t always covered by insurance, but you can often use an HSA or FSA to minimize out-of-pocket expenses.

 Maybe you’ve already had a doctor suggest testosterone replacement therapy (TRT) for symptons of low T. Or maybe you have a sneaking suspicion that your brain fog, low energy, or lack of libido are due to a shortage of testosterone, and are thinking about talking to a doctor about TRT.
 Either way, men in your shoes typically have similar questions: Will it work?
 Does self-injection hurt (most guys say it’s easier than they expected, fwiw), and, of course: how much can testosterone therapy cost?